henryharborne/Cop35303B/README.md

 This program compares two ML algorithms (KNN and Naive Bayes, both implemented from scratch).
 Previous coursework in EEL4930 - Applied Machine Learning Systems and CIS4930 - Intro to Machine Learning were used as references to help facilitate Data Exploration, Data Preprocessing, and Comparison Visualization.

 This program gets the user to select a song from the dataset, and using KNN and Naive Bayes algorithms, recommends 3 songs from each algorithm.
 Euclidean Distance is used as the comparison metric to determine the most closely linked song.
-Cosine Similarity, Manhattan Distance, Hamming Distance, and Correlation Distance are used as additional ways of visualizing the results.
+Cosine Similarity, Manhattan Distance, Hamming Distance, and Correlation Distance are used as additional ways of visualizing the results and comparing algorithm performance.